Software Testing Real Time Interview Questions, QA Interview questions on Test planning, Test design, Test environment, and Test execution.

 15. Did you involve in Test plan documentation?

-Yes, I involved in Test plan documentation in the last project, identified Features to be Tested, Entry criteria, Exit criteria.
+Yes, I was involved in Test plan documentation in the last project, identified Features to be Tested, Entry criteria, Exit criteria.

 16. What is Exhaustive Testing?